Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Further Discussion

 Under certain technical convexity assumptions on the objective \citep{Arbel2019Flow}, this method can be shown to converge to the global optimum; in practice, however, one should only expect to obtain a locally optimal solution.
 We adopt this approach for optimising the compressed set in latent space, as it has been shown to perform strongly relative to other methods \citep{Chen2025Flow}.
 This method was recently extended to target the joint distribution in \citet{Broadbent2025Compress}.

 \textbf{Kernel Thinning} \citep{Mackey2021GeneralisedThinning, Mackey2021Thinning, Shetty2022KernelThinning} constructs a compressed set that is a proper subset of the original dataset, i.e., all points in the compressed set are drawn directly from the input data.
-This restriction stems from the method’s original motivation—thinning the output of Markov Chain Monte Carlo (MCMC) methods—where subsampling is commonly referred to as standard thinning.
-Kernel thinning proceeds via a two-stage procedure targeting the MMD.
-First, the input dataset is probabilistically split into $2^m$ MMD-balanced candidate sets, each of size $\lfloor n / 2^m \rfloor$, discarding the remaining $n - 2^m\lfloor n / 2^m \rfloor$ points if $n$ is not evenly divisible.
-Second, the best candidate set from this partitioning is selected, and then greedily refined by iteratively replacing points with others from the original dataset whenever doing so improves the MMD.
-While this construction enables the derivation of convergence rates that are state of the art in the literature, its practical performance has been found to be inferior to alternative approaches; see, for example, \citet{Chen2025Flow}.
+This restriction stems from the method’s original motivation, thinning the output of Markov Chain Monte Carlo (MCMC) methods, where subsampling is commonly referred to as standard thinning.
+Kernel Thinning proceeds via a two-stage procedure targeting the MMD.
+For a user-specified choice of $\alpha \in \mathbb{N}$, firstly the input dataset is probabilistically split into $2^\alpha$ MMD-balanced candidate sets, each of size $\lfloor n / 2^\alpha \rfloor$, discarding the remaining $n - 2^\alpha\lfloor n / 2^\alpha \rfloor$ points if $n$ is not evenly divisible.
+Secondly, the best candidate set from this partitioning is selected, and then greedily refined by iteratively replacing points with others from the original dataset whenever doing so improves the MMD.
+This two-stage construction admits convergence rates that are state of the art \citep{Mackey2021Thinning}, however, it is constrained to producing compressed sets of size $\lfloor n / 2^\alpha \rfloor$.

 \textbf{Support Points} \citep{Mak2018Support} is a method for constructing compressed sets that takes a similar optimisation-based approach to Gradient Flow methods, but targets the \textit{Energy Distance} (ED) rather than the MMD.
 The ED between distributions $\mathbb{P}_X$ and $\mathbb{Q}_X$ is defined as